caltechlibrary/git-desktop/_episodes/03-create.md

 Then we give our repository a name - in this case `survey_data`.
 We also choose the location to put the repository on our local computer.
 For this workshop it's easier to put the repository on your desktop.
 It's also good practice to check the README box, which will create a blank file where we can put information about our content.
-There are also options for Git ignore (which handles files you don't want tracked) and a License, both of which are outside the scope of this workshop.
+We'll discuss Git ignore (which handles files you don't want tracked) later in the workshop, and the License section is a discussion for another workshop.

 ![welcome](../fig/GitDesktop6.PNG)